joaovitorsilvestre/graphene-mongodb/README.md

 ```
 <br>

-MongographQL has suport for ReferenceField, and to use it you'll need to has already created the schema of the referenced document to MongraphSchema know how handle it:
+MongographQL has support for ReferenceField, and to use it you'll need to has already created the schema of the referenced document to MongraphSchema know how handle it:
 ```python
 class User(Document):
     name = StringField()